What is Friendly Fraud?

 There are two main causes of friendly fraud:

-- “First-party fraud”—Someone else in the household—an unauthorized user—makes a purchase without letting the cardholder know.
+- “First-party fraud”—Someone else in the household—an unauthorised user—makes a purchase without letting the cardholder know.
 This can happen when, say, a household member pays to stream a movie online using the credit card that’s on file with the streaming service.

 Why is friendly fraud growing so much?

 There has been a convergence in trends leading to the increase of friendly fraud.
 First, the boom in ecommerce and people increasingly using digital transactions—as well as the sheer increase in payment card transactions versus cash payments—have led to a surge in transaction confusion.
-The transaction descriptions shown on card statements frequently don’t include a clear and recognizable merchant name, leading cardholders to think a transaction is fraudulent when it’s not.
+The transaction descriptions shown on card statements frequently don’t include a clear and recognisable merchant name, leading cardholders to think a transaction is fraudulent when it’s not.

-Moreover, as a growing array of connected devices store payment card information, from voice-activated speakers to online video and music streaming services, there’s far higher chance that someone other than the authorized cardholder could make a purchase using a card on file.
+Moreover, as a growing array of connected devices store payment card information, from voice-activated speakers to online video and music streaming services, there’s far higher chance that someone other than the authorised cardholder could make a purchase using a card on file.